 - South Church Meals

 Fellowship Fayetteville provides a meal for South Church which meets at LifeSource each week.
 Groups bring enough food to serve 125-150, serve the meal to the guests, interact with them during the meal and participate in the worship service.
+Check this link to see when opportunities are available.
 Contact: John Baker (facilitator) 479-521-5337, or 479-276-0300.

 - ISCA Meals